Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models: Application to Taxi Trajectories

-Since each trajectory has different length, we preprocess the data in the same fashion as \cite{kucukelbir2017automatic} by interpolating all trajectories to $50$ coordinate pairs.
-This leads to data points in $\mathbb{R}^{100}$.
-We consider a trip and its time reversal as equivalent, and therefore change an observation to its time reversal if the origin point after reordering is closer to the city centre.
+and $L_{i,h}=\sum_{s=0}^{h-1}\vert\vert f_i(t_s)-f_i(t_{s+1})\vert\vert$ is the length of the trajectory up to time-point $t_h$.
+This interpolation is time-independent in the sense that $d(\Tilde{f_i}(t),\Tilde{f_i}(t+\delta))$ is linear in $t$ for all $\delta>0$, where $d_i(\cdot,\cdot)$ denotes the distance between two points along a linear interpolation of the trajectory $f_i$.
+This way two trajectories $f_i$ and $f_{i'}$ with the same path, i.e.~the same image in $\mathbb{R}^2$, have similar interpolations $\Tilde{f_i}\approx\Tilde{f_{i'}}$ even when the taxi on one trajectory was much slower than the taxi on the other trajectory.
+Additionally, we consider a tour and its time reversal as equivalent, and therefore change an observation to its time reversal if the origin point after reordering is closer to the city center.
+We use a discretization of $\Tilde{f_i}(t)$ at $50$ equally spaced points $t=0,\frac{1}{49},\frac{2}{49},\dots,1$ as feature inputs for our clustering algorithm leading to data points in $\mathbb{R}^{100}$.
 To avoid numerical errors, all coordinates are centered around the city center and scaled to have unit variance.

-The architecture chosen has $L=3$ layers with one component in the first and a potential of ten components in the deep layers two and three.
-The dimensions are set to $D^{(1)}=12, D^{(2)}=5$ and $D^{(3)}=2$.
+The architecture chosen has $L=2$ layers with ten components in both layers.
+The dimensions are set to $D^{(1)}=5$ and $D^{(2)}=2$.
 This model is equivalent to a $100$-dimensional GMM with $100$ components.
-Since the coordinates along a trajectory are highly correlated, we cannot assume that the covariance matrices of the Gaussian clusters are sparse.
-Hence, we relax the horseshoe-prior in the first layer by setting the respective hyperparameter $\nu^{(1)}=10^5$ and adapt the initialization described in the Web Appendix {B.1} accordingly.
-This way the first layer makes the dimension reduction explicit, while the deeper layers describe the different clusters.
-In fact, each observation can be matched to one path $k=(k_1,k_2,k_3)$ through the model, building Gaussian clusters.
+We consider each of these Gaussian components as a separate cluster.
+In fact, each observation can be matched to one path $k=(k_1,k_2)$ through the model, building Gaussian clusters.
 This idea of linking the different paths to the clusters leads to a natural hierarchical clustering, where the clusters are built layer-wise.
-First, the observations are divided into $K^{(2)}=10$ large clusters based on the components of the second layer, where an observation is in cluster $k_2$ if and only if $\gamma_{ik_2}^{(2)}=1$.
-Those clusters are then divided further into $K^{(3)}=10$ sub-clusters.
-An observation of main cluster $k_2$ is in sub-cluster $k_3$ if $\gamma_{ik_{2}}^{(2)}=1,\gamma_{ik_{3}}^{(3)}=1$, leading to a potential of $K^{(2)}\times K^{(3)}=100$ clusters in total.
-A graphical representation of this idea can be found in Figure~\ref{fig: taxis}.
-Even though this hierarchical representation has no very clear interpretation for all clusters, it might be used as a starting point for further exploration.
+First, the observations are divided into $K^{(1)}=10$ large main-clusters based on the components of the first layer, where an observation is in cluster $k_1$ if and only if $\gamma_{ik_1}^{(1)}=1$.
+Those clusters are then divided further into $K^{(2)}=10$ sub-clusters.
+An observation of the main cluster $k_1$ is in sub-cluster $k_2$ if $\gamma_{ik_{1}}^{(1)}=1$ and $\gamma_{ik_{2}}^{(2)}=1$, leading to a potential of $K^{(1)}\times K^{(2)}=100$ clusters in total.
+A graphical representation of this idea based on our fitted DGMM can be found in Figure~\ref{fig: taxis_new}.